-Did I mention that no mixers are required?
-And, it’s a knead free dough!
+No mixers are required, and it’s a knead free dough!
 It’s simple; combine the ingredients in a large glass bowl, mix, transfer to a baking pan, bake, and that’s it!
 The bonus part is that it can be ready in less than 1 hour from start to finish.
 The texture might remind you of biscuit bread.
 So good with your favourite buttery spread!

 If you found this post, it’s most likely because you have food sensitivities, allergies or maybe you or your family follow a primarily plant-based lifestyle.

 Like me, you might not be able to eat bread from the grocery store.
-Many are nutritious with decent ingredients, but there always seems to be at least one that you can’t tolerate.
+Many are somewhat nutritious, but there’s always at least one ingredient on the label that you can’t tolerate.
 Sound familiar?

 Well, I hope that this recipe might just be the right combination of ingredients for you to try!